kazuho/zson/README.md

-ZSON - binary JSON, compact and with support for streaming
+ZSON
 =======================================

 Introduction
 ------------

-ZSON is a yet-another binary object notation similar to BSON or MessagePack.
-The difference from the two are that ZSON is designed to be streamable while being compact.
+ZSON is binary-based JSON.
+It is similar to BSON or MessagePack; the difference from the two is that ZSON is designed to be streamable while being compact.

 LICENSE
 -------